colinl/colinl.github.io/_posts/2016-07-30-A-complete-vpn-server-for-under-20-ukp.markdown

     sudo systemctl start openvpn

 Run `tail -n 50 /var/log/syslog` which will print the last 50 lines of the log and you should see a page full of ovpn-server messages.
-Provided there is nothing there that looks obviously like an error then run
+Provided there is nothing there that suggests it is not starting up then run

     ifconfig